Roddy’s Eco-Cover is a community-based organization founded in 2011 to champion environmental awareness with forestry as key concern

 EDUCATIONAL TOURS

-KVDA offers educational tours to spectacular sites including the renowned Maasai Mara Game Reserve at separate fees.
+KVDA offers educational tours to spectacular sites including the renowned Maasai Mara Game Reserve and Lake Nakuru National Park at separate fees.
 Please contact us for specific tour information.

 Notlar